 Project waters are 30 (or more) river miles from TNW.
-Project waters are 70 (or more) aerial (straight) miles from TNW.
-Project waters are 1-2 aerial (straight) miles from RPW.
+Project waters are 1 (or less) river miles from RPW.
+Project waters are 30 (or more) aerial (straight) miles from TNW.
+Project waters are 1 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
 Explain:

-Identify flow route to TNW5: Ditch 3 flows into an unnamed tributary, then into Johnson Ditch, then into Big Creek Ditch, then into Bayou DeView, then into Cache River, and then into the White River.
+Identify flow route to TNW5: Ditch 2 flows into an unnamed tributary, then into Johnson Ditch, then into Big Creek Ditch, then into Bayou DeView, then into Cache River, and then into the White River.
 Tributary stream order, if known: 1st order.